How-To Guide

 Write clear RFIs that don't keep bouncing back for more information

 A good RFI gets answered in a few days.
 A bad one goes back and forth for weeks.
 The difference comes down to being clear, being specific, and giving the person answering everything they need upfront.
+Once you have a system for writing them, pair it with solid RFI tracking practices to keep everything moving.
 Here's how to write RFIs that actually get resolved quickly.

 Step 1: Make Sure You Actually Need an RFI

-Before you start writing, double-check that the answer isn't already somewhere in the documents:
+Before you start writing, double-check that the answer isn't already somewhere in the documents.
+Many unnecessary RFIs come from not fully reading the specifications:

 Check all related drawings (plans, sections, details, schedules)